Registration - EU applicants

 - graduates can effectively communicate in two foreign languages within the field of law and business.Program puts a heavy emphasis on language learning, encouraging both written and spoken fluency.
 Apart from obligatory English, students will also learn a second European language.
 In addition many of classes offered at the Faculty and University are taught in languages other than Polish.

 - graduates can effectively make use of EU databases (EUR-Lex) and the data from Eurostat.

-- European Studies graduates have good understanding of political ideas and the institutions and political systems that make up modern Europe.
+- good understanding of political ideas, functioning EU institutions and political systems that make up modern Europe

 - our graduates know how to apply for EU funds and how to manage EU-funded projects.
 They understand the general, legal and formal requirements for self-employment.